2013 R&D 100 Award Entries

 With KiloPower, it is possible for NASA and other government and industrial organizations to continue developing probes and spacecraft for the exploration of deep space.
 Other applications include providing power on the surfaces of planets, mobile power for forward-operating bases (of interest to the Department of Defense), and power in remote locations (of interest to intelligence agencies).

-Mantevo Suite 1.0 is the first integrated collection of full-featured miniapps to explore complex design spaces.
-The mini apps are exceptional performance applications, allowing earlier, informed design decisions for future computing applications.
-Major companies, universities, and laboratories use miniapps for these purposes.
+Mantevo Suite 1.0 is the first integrated collection of full-featured mini apps developed to explore complex design spaces.
+Mini apps are exceptional performance applications, allowing earlier, informed design decisions for future computing applications.
+Major companies, universities, and laboratories use mini apps for these purposes.

 - homeland security (postal inspection of suspicious packages and explosive ordnance disposal),